michaelrutherford/orthochrome/README.md

 # orthochromatify

 ## About
-orthochromatify is a Rust command-line tool that processes photos to simulate the look of orthochromatic film.
+A Rust command-line tool for applying orthochromatic film simulation to images.

 ## License
 orthochromatify is released under the MIT License.
 For more information, see `LICENSE`.